How old do I have to be to participate?

 Do I need to bring blankets and pillows?

-Sheets, a light blanket, pillows and a regular-size towel are provided with housing, however, it is a very wise idea to pack an additional blanket, larger towel if you wish and additional pillow if that is how you prefer to sleep.
+Sheets, a light blanket, a pillow and a regular-size towel are provided with housing, however, we recommend packing an additional blanket, larger towel and wash cloth if you wish and additional pillow if that is how you prefer to sleep.
+Also, please remember to bring soap and shampoo for your shower and your sink.
+No soap is provided by campus housing.
+Please refer to the DAAPcamps packing checklist.

 Do I need to bring snacks?

-Three meals a day and some snacks in the evenings in the classrooms are provided...however, if you know you like to “munch” late at night...pack accordingly.
-Vending machines are limited in the housing.
+Three meals a day and some snacks in the classrooms are provided…however, if you know you like to “munch” late at night…pack accordingly.
+Vending machines are limited in the housing and our Camp Life team is not involved in “fast food delivery.”

 Can/should I bring my computer?